dcond007/Windows-Auto-Theme-Switching/README.md

 ### Settings
-* Make sure you run the script after a missed schedule.
-This way when you are on the computer after a schedule run time, the theme change will still be enabled.
+* Run the script after a missed schedule.
+This way when you are on the computer after a scheduled run time, the task will still be enabled.
 <img src="https://github.com/dcond007/Windows-Theme-Scheduler/blob/main/walkthrough/9.png" width="600">

 ### Test the Script
-* Head back to the task scheduler home library, look for the new schedueler, right click and select "run".
+* Head back to the task scheduler home library, look for the new schedule, right click and select "run".
 You should see your windows theme change.
 Congrats, auto theme is now functional.
 <img src="https://github.com/dcond007/Windows-Theme-Scheduler/blob/main/walkthrough/10.png" width="600">